• The Status Quo

 Computationally Intensive

-Traditional AI systems inspired by outdated mathematical models rather than biological efficiency, which learns patterns efficiently through focused neural pathways, rely on brute-force calculations that require millions of repetitive operations to learn even simple tasks.
-For instance, cutting-edge models often rely on thousands of GPUs running continuously for weeks or even months, which not only delays product development but also drives up operational costs, making it challenging for organizations to iterate and improve quickly.
+Traditional AI systems, inspired by abstract mathematical optimization rather than biological efficiency, rely on brute-force computation to learn patterns—often requiring millions of repetitive operations to master even simple tasks.
+In contrast to the brain’s ability to learn through focused neural pathways, modern models frequently depend on thousands of GPUs running continuously for weeks or even months.
+This approach not only slows product development cycles but also significantly increases operational costs, making rapid iteration and continuous improvement challenging for many organizations.

 High Energy Demands (Unsustainable)